medina2021/Back-End-E-Commerce/README.md

 ## Installation Instructions

-Clone this repository to your computer.
+Clone this repository into your computer.
 Create a .env file with your DB_NAME, DB_USER and DB_PW.
 Type "npm run seed to seed the data into MYSQL.